vzupka/IBMiSqlScripts/README.md

 Version 01.01

 - Sources of user documentation in Pages added to "documents" directory.
+- Export and import - bug fixed, script files in IFS have CCSID 1208.

 - - - - - - - - - -